Aryan-0708/nzym-ohlcv-candle-service/README.md

 # Take-home: OHLCV candle service

-**Time box:** ~2–3 hours.
+**Time box:** 1 day.
 We care about judgment and clean execution over completeness.
 If you run out of time, write down what you'd do next.

 ## Context